-Thankfully, Dr. Ruehle provides a quick and easy solution to release tongue-tie in infants, children, and even adults.
+Early detection and appropriate treatment are crucial for improving the quality of life for individuals affected by tongue-tie.
+Thankfully, Garden Oaks Family & Cosmetic Dentistry, led by Denton dentist Dr. Patrick Ruehle, provides a quick and easy solution to release tongue-tie in infants, children, and even adults.

 Depending on the severity, tongue-tie can be a serious obstacle in your child’s development that needs to be corrected.
 Without intervention, tongue-tie can cause:

 New research is showing connections between tongue-tie and enlarged tonsils and adenoids, repetitive ear infections, dental issues (orthodontic problems), neck pain, and headaches.
-Tongue-tie can also make it hard for you to remove food from your teeth, causing oral hygiene issues over time.
-Infants with severe cases of tongue-tie can have trouble breastfeeding or using a bottle, which can lead to nutritional problems and inadequate weight gain.
+Tongue-tie can also make it challenging to remove food from your teeth, causing oral hygiene issues over time.

-Correcting you or your child’s case of tongue-tie is quick and pain-free.
+Correcting your case or your child’s case of tongue-tie is quick and pain-free.
 We start by applying a topical anesthetic to numb the area.
-Then, Dr. Ruehle will release the tissue attachment that holds your tongue to the floor of your mouth using the Waterlase® laser.
+Afterward, Dr. Ruehle will release the tissue attachment that holds your tongue to the floor of your mouth using the Waterlase® laser.
 The laser cauterizes the tissue as it cuts to avoid bleeding.

+The Waterlase laser is an award-winning dental system that relies on laser energy and water.
+This method enables us to perform a wide range of dental treatments without the need for shots or drills, providing a more gentle experience and comfortable healing.
 There are no shots and no stitches.
 You or your child can go right back to play, school, or work immediately.
-The Waterlase laser is an award-winning dental system that relies on laser energy and water.
-This method enables us to perform a wide range of dental treatments without the need for shots or drills, which provides a more gentle experience and comfortable healing.